pacphi/cf-app-inventory-report/README.md

 # Pivotal Application Service > Application Inventory Report

-This is a [Spring Cloud Task](http://cloud.spring.io/spring-cloud-task/) that employs the Reactive support in both the [Pivotal Application Service Java Client](https://github.com/cloudfoundry/cf-java-client) and your choice of either [Spring Boot Starter Data Mongodb](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo.reactive) or [rxjava2-jdbc](https://github.com/davidmoten/rxjava2-jdbc) with an [H2](http://www.h2database.com/html/main.html) backend.
+This is a Spring Boot application that employs the Reactive support in both the [Pivotal Application Service Java Client](https://github.com/cloudfoundry/cf-java-client) and your choice of either [Spring Boot Starter Data Mongodb](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo.reactive) or [rxjava2-jdbc](https://github.com/davidmoten/rxjava2-jdbc) with an [H2](http://www.h2database.com/html/main.html) backend.
 These libraries are employed to generate custom application inventory detail and summary reports from a target foundation.
-An email will be sent to recipient(s) with those reports attached.
+An email will be sent to recipient(s) with those reports attached on a scheduled basis.

 ## Prerequisites